-2.3.2.4 IPV4\HOP, TYPE=4
+3.3.2.4.
+IPV4_HOP, TYPE=4

-The IPv4\HOP TLV carries the IPv4 address of the interface through which the last NLS entity forwarded the message.
-The logical interface handle may be used to distinguish between multiple interfaces on the same entity, or it may be set to all 0s.
+The IPv4_HOP TLV carries the IPv4 address of the interface through which the last NLS entity forwarded the message.

-2.3.2.5 IPv6\HOP, TYPE=5
+3.3.2.5.
+IPv6_HOP, TYPE=5

-The IPv6\HOP TLV carries the IPv6 address of the interface through which the last NLS entity forwarded the message.
-The logical interface handle may be used to distinguish between multiple interfaces on the same entity, or it may be set to all 0s.
+The IPv6_HOP TLV carries the IPv6 address of the interface through which the last NLS entity forwarded the message.

-2.3.2.6 IPv4\ERROR\CODE, TYPE=6
+3.3.2.6.
+IPv4_ERROR_CODE, TYPE=6

-The IPv4\ERROR\CODE TLV carries the address of a node at which an NLS-TL error occurred, along with an error code and error value.
+The IPv4_ERROR_CODE TLV carries the address of a node at which an NLS-TL error occurred, along with an error code and error value.
 When no Error Value is defined, the Error Value field MUST be set to 0 by its sender and ignored by its receiver.